Zyo20/fittrack/README.md

 - **Program Approval System**: Customers select programs, coaches approve or reject
 - **Progress Tracking**: Monitor customer's weight, height, and other metrics
 - **Workout Logging**: Record and track workout sessions with duration and notes
+- **FitTrack Assistant Chatbot**: AI-powered assistant to answer questions about the system
 - **Messaging System**: Communication between coaches and customers with read receipts
 - **Unread Message Notifications**: Visual indicators for unread messages in the navigation bar
 - **Mobile-Responsive Design**: Modern interface that works on all devices